AndyHaas/Salesforce_Project_Management/wiki/Getting-Started.md

 ## Quick Tips

-- âœ… Always assign tasks to developers and client users when possible
+-  Always assign tasks to developers and client users when possible
-- âœ… Set realistic due dates and estimated hours
+-  Set realistic due dates and estimated hours
-- âœ… Use the description field to provide context
+-  Use the description field to provide context
-- âœ… Link related tasks to show relationships
+-  Link related tasks to show relationships
-- âœ… Check for blocking dependencies before starting work
+-  Check for blocking dependencies before starting work
-- âœ… Update actual hours as you work on tasks
+-  Update actual hours as you work on tasks

 ## Need Help?